DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 support for them.
 If we were honest with ourselves, we would admit that all of this is just manipulation so we can get our way.

-When we understand that less-than-desirable behavior is a signal of something else, we are reminded to connect with our children in a more meaningful manner.
-When we view their behavior through the lens of cause and effect, instead of rushing to judgment about their character, we become curious about their feelings and experiences.
-This approach does wonders in terms of building trust and thereby drawing our children closer to us.

 **Instead of attempting to get our children to change, the challenge is to transform our energy from a state of neediness to one of empowerment based on an awareness of the abundance at our disposal.
 By asking, "Can